-Figure A.6 Four Displays With Identifying Numbers
+Figure A.6 Four Display Devices With Identifying Numbers

-- Note: Attaching all the displays implies that nView Dualview mode is enabled.
-If you check the nView Display Settings page for either of the NVIDIA-based graphics cards that are installed, you will see that nView Dualview mode is enabled. - 1 From the Windows Display Properties Settings page, right click any of the four display images. - 2 Click Properties and then click the NVIDIA GPU ab to open the associated page. - 3 Click the nView Display Settings menu option.
-Notice that the nView Modes list is set to Dualview.
+Note: Attaching all the displays implies that nView Dualview mode is enabled.
+If you check the nView Display Settings page for either of the NVIDIA-based graphics cards that are installed, you will see that nView Dualview mode is enabled.

+- 1 From the Windows Display Properties Settings page, right click any of the four display images. - 2 Click Properties and then click the NVIDIA GPU ab to open the associated page.

+3 Click the nView Display Settings menu option.
+Notice that the nView modes list is set to Dualview.

-Enabling nView Span and Clone Modes - Detaching the Secondary Display
+Enabling nView Span and Clone Modes - Detaching the Secondary Display Device

-- Note: In the following steps, we'll switch from Dualview to Span or Clone mode for each of the two NVIDIA GPU-based graphics cards.
-You will notice that the secondary displays become detached (disabled) because nView Span and Clone modes do not detect the secondary display as separate displays. - 1 Right click on either display image 2 or 4, representing the GeForce4 MX-based graphics card. - 2 Click Properties and then click the NVIDIA GPU-labeled tab to open the associated NVIDIA GPU (GeForce4 MX) page. - 3 Click the nView Display Settings menu option. - 4 Click the nView Modes list and select Horizontal Span, then click Apply/ - 5 Wait while the displays adjust modes.
+Note: In the following steps, we'll switch from Dualview to Span or Clone mode for each of the two NVIDIA GPU-based graphics cards.
+You will notice that the secondary displays become detached (disabled) because nView Span and Clone modes do not detect the secondary display device as separate display devices.

+- 1 Right click on either display image 2 or 4, representing the GeForce4 MX-based graphics card. - 2 Click Properties and then click the NVIDIA GPU-labeled tab to open the associated NVIDIA GPU (GeForce4 MX) page. - 3 Click the nView Display Settings menu option. - 4 Click the nView modes list and select Horizontal Span, then click Apply/ - 5 Wait while the display devices adjust modes.

 The resulting Windows Display Properties Settings page and desktop are shown in Figure A.7 and Figure A.8.

-Figure A.7 Display Properties Settings - 4 Displays with 2 Attached
+Figure A.7 Display Properties Settings - 4 Display Devices with 2 Attached

-Figure A.8 Two Displays With Identifying Numbers
+Figure A.8 Two Display Devices With Identifying Numbers

 Note: You can repeat steps 4 and 5 and chose Vertical Span or Clone mode.
-The result will be similar to what is shown in Figure A.7 and Figure A.8 in that the secondary displays become detached because nView Span and Clone modes do not detect the secondary display as a separate display.
+The result will be similar to what is shown in Figure A.7 and Figure A.8 in that the secondary displays become detached because nView Span and Clone modes do not detect the secondary display device as a separate display device.